Department of Classics

 - Melissa Lane, Politics

 Information and Departmental Plan of Study

-One course on classical culture, broadly defined: any departmental course, a freshman seminar taught by Classics faculty, HUM 216-217, HUM 247, or other course approved by the DUS.
+One course on classical culture, broadly defined: any departmental course, a first-year seminar taught by classics faculty, HUM 216-217, HUM 247, or other course approved by the DUS.

 Program of Study

 Program 1.
 Classical Studies